ickc/CS267-final-project/index.md

 In particular, Intel TBB can becomes important if different levels of parallelization is applied, and over-subscription might arise.
 Currently, all 3 functions involved in this study has incorporate a key-value function argument of `numthreads` default to be 4.
 If function composition is used, these `numthreads` should be set properly to avoid oversubscription.
 But the alternative will be setting `numthreads` with the environment variables `OMP_NUM_THREADS` and uses Intel TBB to get around with oversubscription whenever it arises.

+# Packaging and Distributing

+Our modules is built using `setup.py`.
+All the compiler args can be put in `setup.py`, including the `-O` flag levels, `-mtune`, `-march` flags, etc. More investigation is needed on how to target different compilers at the same time.
+And for instance, Clang compiler does not recognize the `-fopenmp` flag.

+Currently, Intel's `icpc` compiler and GNU's `g++` compiler is supported.
+We found that `g++` compiler does not scale very well for OpenMP when there are too much threads than the number of jobs in `prange`.
+And for our codes, generally the `icpc` compiler does better at optimizing for speed.

+Packaging is going to be important for our pipeline (and is currently suboptimal).
+In fact one of the forte of Python is packaging and distributing of the code.
+In the future we should investigate on using docker and shifter.
+One potential challenge might be the `icpc` compiler.

 # Reference